-- 1. The United States Marshals Service Court Security Officers shall operate X-ray machines and walk-through magnetometers at all public or designated "employee only" entrances to the U.S. Courthouse for the purpose of screening persons upon entry.
-All persons and their belongings are subject to search by the United States Marshals Service while in the Courthouse Facility. - 2.
-All persons entering the U.S. Courthouse via a public or designated "employee only" entrance shall pass through the walk-through magnetometers for the purpose of detection of firearms, explosives, pepper spray, incendiary devices, knives, E-cigarettes, vaping devices, vaping-related items, or any other items prohibited by law, regulation, or court order from introduction into these facilities.
+- 1. The United States Marshals Service Court Security Officers shall operate X-ray machines and walk-through magnetometers at all public entrances to U.S. Courthouses in the Southern District for the purpose of screening persons upon entry.
+All persons and their belongings are subject to search by the United States Marshals Service while in Courthouse Facilities. - 2.
+All persons entering a U.S. Courthouse in the Southern District via a public entrance shall pass through the walk-through magnetometers for the purpose of detection of firearms, explosives, pepper spray, incendiary devices, knives, E-cigarettes, vaping devices, vaping-related items, or any other items prohibited by law, regulation, or court order from introduction into these facilities.
 These persons shall submit to further screening by a United States Marshals Service Court Security Officer if the readings of the magnetometer indicate the presence of metallic substances.
-This further screening may encompass the removal of all metallic objects on their person and screening by a portable handheld metal detector or other screening procedures as necessary.
-Any person refusing to submit to this screening process shall be denied access to the Courthouse Facility. - 3.
-All persons entering the U.S. Courthouse via a public or designated "employee only" entrance who are carrying, delivering or otherwise transporting any briefcase, suitcase, package, container, or electronic device (including but not limited to cellular telephones, smart phones, smart watches, smart glasses, tablet computers, laptop computers, or recording devices of any kind) (herein referred to as "carried item") shall surrender such carried item for screening through an X-ray device and/ or personal inspection by a Court Security Officer.
-Any person refusing to submit his or her carried item(s)

-for screening through an X-ray device and/or personal inspection by a Court Security Officer shall be denied access to the Courthouse Facility.
-If a Court Security Officer concludes, after X-ray and /or personal inspection, that any item which the person seeks to bring into the Courthouse Facility may contain firearms, explosives, pepper spray, incendiary devices, knives, E-cigarettes, vaping devices, vaping-related items, or any other dangerous item prohibited by law, regulation or court order, the individual is subject to arrest.
+This further screening by a portable handheld metal detector or other screening procedures as necessary.
+Any person refusing to submit to this screening process shall be denied access to any of the Courthouse Facilities. - 3.
+All persons entering a U.S. Courthouse in the Southern District via a public entrance who are carrying, delivering or otherwise transporting any briefcase, suitcase, package, container, or electronic device (including but not limited to cellular telephones, smart phones, smart watches, smart glasses, tablet computers, laptop computers, or recording devices of any kind) (herein referred to as "carried item") shall surrender such carried item for screening through an X-ray device and / or personal inspection by a Court Security Officer.
+Any person refusing to submit his or her carried item(s) for screening through an X-ray device and / or personal inspection by a Court Security Officer shall be denied access to any Courthouse Facility.
+If a Court Security Officer concludes, after X-ray and /or personal inspection, that any item which the person seeks to bring into a Courthouse Facility may contain firearms, explosives, pepper spray, incendiary devices, knives, E-cigarettes, vaping devices, vaping-related items, or any other dangerous item prohibited by law, regulation or court order, the individual is subject to arrest.

 EXCEPTIONS.
-The following persons shall be exempt from the screening procedures set forth above (with appropriate official identification, and subject to exceptions related to changes in building security status):
+The following persons shall be exempt from the screening procedures set forth above (with appropriate official identification, and subject to exceptions related to changes in building security status or random checks):